 Hello, my name is Heidi.
 I'm 24 years old and am currently living in Tokyo, Japan.
-I have lived here for 8 months now and am very pleased to tell you about my experience!
+I have lived here for 8 months now and am very pleased to share my experience!

 A bit about myself: I was born and raised in Lunenburg, Massachusetts.
 After graduating high school, I moved to San Diego to start college at San Diego State.
-I got my Bachelor’s degree in Anthropology with a minor in Sociology.
+I completed a Bachelor’s degree in Anthropology with a minor in Sociology.
 There are four sub-fields within Anthropology that I had to study: Biological, Cultural, Linguistic and Archaeology.

 I'm very intrigued by the cultures of the world.
 I found that Anthropology was a great fit for my interests.
 During my undergraduate work, I studied abroad in England.
 While there, I traveled to 8 countries by myself.
 I fell in love with travel and the thrill of visiting new places.
 After graduating university, I enrolled in an English as a Second Language certification.
 While this certification is not required for all jobs, it's very helpful.